wp-plugins/baw-breach-avoider/readme.txt

 If you're using the HTTPS (TSL or SSL) at any level (admin, front, event for 1 page) you HAVE to protect your site against this flaw now.

 How ?
-Just install this free plugin.
+Just install this free plugin!

 == Installation ==